dwarvesf/brainery/consulting/case-study/adopt-blockchain-on-netherlands-affiliate-marketing-platform.md

   - consulting
 title: Adopt Blockchain On Netherlands Affiliate Marketing Platform
 date: 2021-06-18
-description: null
+description: Attrace is a Netherland decentralized affiliate marketing network that audits action and bridges e-commerce websites to merchants.
+Our team of 3 join them to contribute to Attrace's core function with custom-made blockchain technology.
-authors: null
+authors:
+- nikki
+- duy
-menu: memo
+menu: consulting
-type: null
+type: case-study
 hide_frontmatter: false
 ---